-Victoria's privately protected conservation estate has massive carbon stores
+Privately protected remnant conservation areas have massive carbon stores

 Just like our sister organisations across Australia, Trust for Nature is the caretaker of massive carbon stores.
 Our work over several decades has ensured that the vegetation protected on this land can never be cleared.
 Thus, the carbon stored in that vegetation is protected forever.